 After having a CT scan in an almost unbearably cold room, that ER doctor re-entered (for the umpteenth time) the exam room I was anxiously waiting in with a somber expression on his face, and right then and there, I knew it was serious.
 His demeanor said it all.

-“We found a mass in your left breast,” he informed me.
+“We found a mass (why do they call it that?) in your left breast,” he informed me.
 “It’s about an inch in diameter.”

-I remember thinking, wow, you don’t want to waste any time do you?
+I remember thinking, gosh, you don’t wanna waste any time do you?

-Of course, he said a whole bunch of other things, but I have no recollection about what they were.
+He said a whole bunch of other things, but I’m not sure what they were.
 The only words that stuck (and still do) were mass, breast and inch.

-I couldn’t help wondering to myself that day if maybe a heart attack might have been better.
-(I don’t mean to minimize heart attacks; that’s just the thought that popped into my head at the time).
-Yes…
+I don’t mean to minimize heart attacks; that’s just the thought that popped into my head at the time.

 That was the day the shit hit the fan.